nathhad/docker-rooterbuilder/README.md

 is sadly lacking.
 I do aim to rectify this as quickly as possible.

 - Improved control from outside the container: w.i.p.

+- A multi-container management system (like abmanage) to simplify running all of the build environments together in a full autobuild server